 Understanding how to structure deals is critical for both experienced professionals and those new to the field of capital raising, especially in today’s financial environment.
 Whether you are just starting or seeking to expand your operations, the choice of deal structure can significantly impact your success.

-For newcomers to capital raising, the most common approach is to begin by securing funds through debt instruments.
-This method is particularly prevalent in fix-and-flip real estate projects, where hard money loans are often utilized.
+This method is particularly prevalent in fix-and-flip real estate projects, where hard money loans are often used.
 These loans are secured by tangible assets, and in the event of a default, the lender can take possession of the asset through foreclosure.
 Typically, the process involves identifying a property, purchasing it with borrowed funds, and placing a lien on the property.
 If a default occurs, the lender has the legal right to seize the property.

 Building Long-Term Generational Wealth Through Real Estate Ownership

-However, scaling this model presents challenges.
-The loan duration is often tied to the time required to renovate and sell the property, making it difficult to achieve consistent growth.
 While transitioning from one property to another is possible, relying solely on fix-and-flip strategies may limit long-term wealth accumulation.
 To build substantial wealth, it can be more advantageous to diversify beyond these strategies and transition to buy-and-hold real estate, allowing for the long-term benefits of property ownership and control.

 Balancing Interests: Financial Structures and Profit Distribution between GPs and LPs

-In contrast, the vast majority of deals—approximately 99% in today’s market—are structured using a combination of Limited Partnerships (LPs) and General Partnerships (GPs).
+This structure separates ownership from day-to-day operations.
 This structure delineates two distinct classes of ownership.
-The General Partner (GP), typically the owner-operator, takes on the primary responsibility for managing the investment, while Limited Partners (LPs) provide the financial backing.
+The General Partner (GP), typically the owner-operator, assumes primary responsibility for managing the investment, while Limited Partners (LPs) provide financial backing.

-To accommodate these expectations, the deal is usually structured to offer LPs a preferred return, which takes precedence over the GP’s share of the profits.
+This return takes precedence over the GP’s share of the profits.
 This preferred return generally ranges from 5% to 7% annualized.
 For example, if an LP invests $100,000, they would expect to receive between $5,000 and $7,000 per year before the GP starts to receive a significant portion of the profits.
 After the preferred return has been met, any additional profits are distributed according to a predetermined split, known as the “waterfall.”

 The waterfall distribution typically ranges from a 50/50 to a 70/30 split, meaning that any profits beyond the preferred return are divided between the LP and GP.
 For instance, in a 70/30 arrangement, the LP would receive 70% of the excess profits, while the GP would receive 30%.
 This structure is heavily weighted in favor of the LP investor, reflecting their substantial financial contribution to the deal.
 This framework is commonly used in many real estate investments, ensuring that LPs are adequately compensated before the GP receives a larger share of the profits.